 Michael Vizdos: Yeah.
 I spend a lot of time up front qualifying people to make sure we're a good fit because I don't have a really good filter a lot of times.
 I do have some opinions and a lot of hard lessons learned that I want to share.

 Jonathan Vanian: The session you're going to be talking about is on innovation games.
 I guess we can start off by asking how did you get involved with innovation games?
 How did you hear about it and how did you start implementing it?

-Michael Vizdos: I read a book from a guy named Rick Holman and Rick and I had bumped into each other at conferences over the years when we were both talking or speaking at them.
+Michael Vizdos: I read a book from a guy named Luke Hohmann and Luke and I had bumped into each other at conferences over the years when we were both talking or speaking at them.
 The book intrigued me, and I read it, and I thought, well OK, here's a good tool to use at different points in the agile development work.
 I was like, OK this is a great tool.
 He invited me to come to, I think it was San Francisco at the time, and take his class as one of the innovation games facilitators and I did that.
 The real value was the connections that I made, the people that I met there.
 Really the top people in the industry were also there.
 With any industry conference, it's less about the content of all the sessions and more about the people that you do meet at these sessions.